Chrisqd1/pymoku/README.md

 To automatically discover Moku:Lab on your network (i.e. by *name* or *serial*) you must have Bonjour installed.
 Without Bonjour, your Moku:Lab will still be accessible by IP address, you just won't be able to automatically connect by name or serial number, or find it using `moku list`.
 To install Bonjour:
-- **Windows** install the [Apple Bonjour Printer Services](https://support.apple.com/kb/DL999).
+- **Windows** install the [Bonjour Printer Services](https://support.apple.com/kb/DL999).
 Note that you can choose not to install this service, and
 - **Linux** install the dnssd compatibility libraries.
 For Ubuntu, this is

         $ sudo apt-get install libavahi-compat-libdnssd1